Hyacinth/ios-android-wishlist/README.md

 ### Setting up the the backend server using heroku cloud services

-* Go to your app on the facebook [App Dashboard](https://developers.facebook.com/apps)
+* Go to your app on the Facebook [App Dashboard](https://developers.facebook.com/apps)

 * Go to basic settings